RandyPol/aroundtheus_react/README.md

 This project is a React-based web application that allows users to edit their profiles, add and delete posts, and like posts in a social media-like setting.
 The application is built using modern front-end technologies and follows good coding practices.

+## To check the live project, visit the following link: https://randypol.github.io/aroundtheus_react/

 ## Technologies Used
 - React
 - Fetch API